adkozlov/computer_networks-2013/README.md

-Labs for "Computer networks'" course.
+Labs for "Computer networks" course.